 Here at Tyne Tees Crushing, our staff are experts in, and the clue is in the name here, all things screening and crushing.
+So we’re well placed to answer the question ‘How does a Stone Crusher Work?’.

-We’ve been a successful business within the industry for over 15 years from our County Durham, UK base, so it’s fair to say that we know our stuff when it comes to stone crushing.
+We’ve been a successful business within the industry for over 15 years from our County Durham, UK base.
+So it’s fair to say that we know our stuff when it comes to stone crushing.

 But we understand that not everybody is an expert in the field, or maybe you are and you’re looking to brush up on your knowledge.
 Either way, we’ve put together a quick and easy guide to explain what exactly a stone crusher is, the different kinds of stone crusher available, why they’re used, where they’re used and perhaps most importantly, where you can hire one.

-What is Stone Crusher?
+What is a Stone Crusher?

 Let’s start off with the basics, and define what a stone crusher actually is…